MMuzammil6880/Terraform-Infrastructure/README.md

+🚀 Terraform AWS WordPress Deployment
-This Terraform project automates the deployment of a WordPress server and MySQL RDS database on AWS using production-ready best practices.
-It includes VPC setup, EC2 instance provisioning, RDS configuration, security groups, and IAM roles.
+This Terraform project automates the deployment of a production-ready WordPress server and MySQL RDS database on AWS.
+It follows best practices and includes VPC setup, EC2 provisioning, RDS configuration, Security Groups, IAM roles, and automated WordPress installation using an Ansible playbook triggered via EC2 user_data.

 📁 Project Structure
 .